The year kicked off with our first placement at McCann Erikson, followed by placements at Grey, Saatchi, BMP, Lintas and HHCL

 Lost ads: Mercury Conversations

 We created a lovely campaign for Mercury which used small spaces top right and bottom left of a page.
 A character in one space would converse with the character in the other.
-Sadly all the examples we did have been lost and all I have is a Telegraph cartoon pastiching the ads.
+Sadly all the examples we did have been lost and all I have is this more compact version and a Telegraph cartoon pastiching the ads.
 Which I guess means they must have been noticed.

 Still Tango: Litter Campaign